-Napoleon undertook this project, known as the Fountain of the Elephant (now called the Elephant of the Bastille).
-The fountain was to stand on the spot where the hated Bastille had once stood.
-Napoleon hoped to embellish the capital and construct a number of grand monument to his victories and military prowess, which in part could be accomplished with the fountain.
-Thus, on 9 February 1810, he decreed that a fountain was to be erected, which was then ordered to be completed by 2 December 1811.
+Napoleon undertook this project, known as the Fountain of the Elephant (now called the Elephant of the Bastille), to embellish the capital and to construct a number of grand monument to his victories and military prowess.
+It was to stand on the spot where the hated Bastille had once stood.
+On 9 February 1810, Napoleon decreed that the fountain was to be erected, which was then ordered to be completed by 2 December 1811.

 Dominique Vivant, Baron Denon, a French artist, author, archaeologist, and diplomat, was hired to oversee the project.
-Jacques Cellerier was to be the architect.
-Cellerier began construction in 1810 and completed the vaults and underground pipes by 1812.
+Jacques Cellerier was to be the architect, and he began construction in 1810 and completed the vaults and underground pipes by 1812.
 However, in 1812, Jean-Antoine Alavoine replaced Cellerier.

 But it was not just Hugo who had complaints.
 So did citizens living in the immediate area.
 Because of their complaints, the city council met to discuss options, first in 1841 and then 1843.
 But no proposals were accepted and nothing was done.
 By then it was considered “unclean, … repulsive, [as well as] ugly in the eyes of the bourgeois, [and] melancholy in the eyes of the thinker.”

 Apparently, the only time the poor elephant regained a smidgen of the elegant status that Napoleon had once bestowed upon it, was when twilight descended.
 Then it “became transfigured … assumed a tranquil and redoubtable appearance in the formidable serenity of the shadows.
 Being of the past, [it] belonged to the night; and obscurity was in keeping with [its] grandeur.”